pawl1n/imoyo/README.md

 cargo run -- -cp 10 ./path-to-image
 ```

 This will crop all white or transparent background with padding of 10 pixels to an image.
-Will add white background if image does not have enough pigels for padding
+Will add white background if image does not have enough pigels for padding.

 ## Filter types